You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 The CPA Journal highlights a critical problem: when realization is used as a staff performance metric, it incentivises underreporting.
 Staff learn that logging fewer hours makes their realization look better, which makes the underlying data less reliable.

-Consider measuring staff on accuracy of time recording and quality of work rather than on realization directly.
-Realization is a practice-level metric that reflects pricing, scoping, and management decisions; placing it on individual timekeepers creates perverse incentives.
+Consider measuring staff on accuracy of time tracking and quality of work rather than on realization directly.
+Realization is a practice-level metric that reflects pricing, scoping, and management decisions.
+Placing it on individual timekeepers creates perverse incentives.

 Why Even Fixed-Fee Practices Need to Track Time

-Here's a question we hear regularly: "We've moved to fixed fees.
+Here's a question that comes up regularly: "We've moved to fixed fees.
 Why would we still need to track time?"

 The answer: because without time data, you have no idea whether your fixed fees are profitable.

-The shift away from hourly billing doesn't make time data less important.
-If anything, it makes it more important, because without it, you're pricing your business blind.
+Moving away from hourly billing doesn't make time data less important.
+If anything, it makes it more important, because without it, you're pricing your services blind.

 Frequently Asked Questions